What is Uniswap Exchange and UNI token?

 While Uniswap began on Ethereum, it now supports other blockchains and Ethereum Layer 2s, including:

-This cross-chain support lowers fees and expands access to DeFi.
-Learn more in Blockchain Layers Explained.
+This cross-chain support lowers fees and expands access to DeFi, aligning with how different blockchain layers interact and scale.

 What’s new: Uniswap v4 and Unichain